 - Cloud storage: Some wireless security cameras may provide the cloud storage service for free, but with limited space and for a limited time.
 Others will provide more, but charge a subscription fee.
-Alternatively, you may be able to save your files to your own cloud service, like Dropbox for example.
+Alternatively, you may be able to save your files to your own cloud service like Dropbox.
 Check if the camera software can be configured to connect to a remote storage file server, and whether your particular cloud service will allow it.

 - Memory card: Does the device have memory card storage for recordings?
 This can be handy, as the images will be saved on the card in the camera for easy access, and avoids having to configure and possibly pay for cloud storage.
 But there's the risk that the card or camera itself may be stolen.